joannawiaterek/joannawiaterek.github.io/_posts/2024-03-28-New-Global-Governance-Window.md

 ---
 layout: post
-title: 'New Global Governance Window: how the Global South can join the AI roundtable now.'
+title: "New Global Governance Window: how the Global South can join the AI roundtable now."
 date: 2024-03-28 16:40:16
 description: An introductory essay I wrote for my Social Policy in Development course at LSE.
 I draw on Sen's and Kingdon's theories to explore why exclusive AI governance may have detrimental effects on the global poor.
-tags: 'international development'
+tags: "international development"
 categories: AI
 ---